kata-containers/kata-containers/metrics/network/README.md

 ## Performance tools

-- Iperf3 measures bandwidth and the quality of a network link.
+- iperf3 measures bandwidth and the quality of a network link.

-- Nuttcp determines the raw UDP layer throughput.
+- nuttcp determines the raw UDP layer throughput.

 ## Networking tests